-If you are a livestock owner, manager, agent or vet you must notify the Department of Primary Industry and Resources if you suspect or know that an animal has one of these diseases.
+If you're a livestock owner, manager, agent or vet you must notify the Department of Industry, Tourism and Trade if you suspect or know that an animal has one of these diseases.

-If you see any unusual signs of disease contact your local vet, livestock inspector or make a free call to the Emergency Disease Watch Hotline on 1800 675 888.
+If you see any unusual signs of diseases, contact your local vet, livestock inspector or make a free call to the Emergency Disease Watch Hotline on 1800 675 888.